 Ferguson Building, Room 273AA

 Phone: (936) 468-6537

 Fax: (936) 468-8240

 Joyce Johnston, Anne Collins Smith, Owen Smith

 The Division of Multidisciplinary Programs is home to a number of academic programs that encourage students to enrich their education through interdisciplinary research and exploration.
-The programs housed here (the B.A.A.S., B.A. in liberal studies, B.A. in philosophy and B.S. in multidisciplinary studies) allow students the opportunity to broaden their undergraduate education and develop the ability to address complex social and cultural issues from a multifaceted perspective.
+The programs housed here (the B.A.A.S., B.A. in liberal studies, B.A. in philosophy, B.A. and B.S. in medical humanities, and B.S. in multidisciplinary studies) allow students the opportunity to broaden their undergraduate education and develop the ability to address complex social and cultural issues from a multifaceted perspective.

 Writing-enhanced criteria: Students enrolled in the B.A.A.S., B.S.M.S., liberal studies or philosophy programs will be required to complete a set number of writing-enhanced contact hours.
 The required hours for each of the different degrees can be found in the degree description in the following pages.
 The general expectations of a writing enhanced course are as follows: